MTV3: MTV becomes MTV3

-After much political wrangling and prolonged discussions with Yleisradio, in 1981, MTV managed to introduce their own news programme, Kymmenen uutiset ("the ten o'clock news").
+After much political wrangling and prolonged discussions with Yleisradio, in 1981, MTV managed to introduce their news programme, Kymmenen uutiset ("the ten o'clock news").
 The company was renamed to MTV Oy in 1982.

-In the mid-1980s, Yleisradio, MTV and Nokia began a joint venture to establish a pay television channel.
+In the mid-1980s, Yleisradio, MTV, and Nokia began a joint venture to establish a pay television channel.
 This project culminated in 1986 in the launch of a third nationwide channel, Kolmoskanava, which was however free-to-air.
-The channel mostly broadcast foreign imports but some original shows were broadcast as well (albeit not produced by the channel).
+The channel mostly broadcast imports but some original shows were broadcast as well (albeit not produced by the channel).
 MTV also began broadcasting their programmes on the channel and started to increase their share in the project.
 By 1990, MTV had a majority share in the channel.

-MTV3, a merger of MTV and Kolmoskanava, was launched on the midnight of 1 January 1993 in a grand launch event.
+MTV3, a replacement for Kolmoskanava was launched at midnight on 1 January 1993 in a grand launch event.
 MTV moved all of its programming to MTV3 and stopped leasing blocks from channels one and two, leaving them entirely to YLE and to become the modern channels Yle TV1 and Yle TV2.

 After 1993

-MTV Oy was admitted as a full active member of the European Broadcasting Union in 1993, the same year that MTV3 was launched.
+MTV Oy was admitted as a full active member of the European Broadcasting Union in 1993, the same year MTV3 was launched.
 This membership ended in 2019.

 In 2005 Alma Media sold MTV3 and its sister channels (MTV3+, Subtv, Radio Nova and a share in Urheilukanava) to Swedish company Bonnier, which in turn sold the channel to telecommunications company Telia on 20 July 2018.

+In late-2022 and early-2023, MTV3 moved its headquarters and studios to its present location at the Fredriksberg D office building in Vallila.
+The former building at Ilmala was subsequently demolished to make way for apartments.

+In February 2025 it was announced that TV4 Media would be acquired by Schibsted Media for 6.55 billion SEK, thus making Schibsted the new owner of MTV3.
+The acquisition was completed on July 1, 2025.

 Programming

 MTV3 broadcasts every day from morning to small hours.
-The pre-dawn hours are allocated to a SMS-based online chat.
+The pre-dawn hours are allocated to a reel showing clips from programs that are on MTV Katsomo, a streaming service.

 Much of the output of MTV3 is a mixture of Finnish versions of popular program formats and of American and British imports.
 However, MTV3 also airs its own domestic original programming.
 For example, many of Spede Pasanen's productions were produced for MTV3.

 MTV3 maintains two main news broadcasts every day on prime time, the Seitsemän uutiset at 19:00 EET and Kymmenen uutiset at 22:00 EET.
 MTV3 also broadcast news every morning and short bulletins at 21:00 EET.

 MTV3 brought the first daily soap opera to Finland, by showing the American The Bold and the Beautiful, which in 1990s became the most popular show on the channel.
 In 1999, MTV3 started showing Finnish daily soap opera Salatut elämät.